comit-network/RFCs/RFC-001-BAM.md

 - headers
 - body

-whereas a frame of type `RESPONSE` looks like this:
+Conversely, a frame of type `RESPONSE` looks like this:

 - headers
 - body

 With the exception of `type`, all of these are optional and MAY be omitted if they are empty and the underlying encoding allows this without introducing ambiguity.
-For example, the JSON encoding can easily handle that whereas a binary encoding may have a difficult time to omit certain fields.
+For example, the JSON encoding can easily handle that whereas a binary encoding may have a difficult time omitting certain fields.

 ###### Type